hope-yao/cartpole/readme.md

 ## Controller

-A two layer MLP is used as controller.
+A single layer neural network is used as controller.
 The network struction is:

 ![MLP](/../master/readme/cart-pole-controller.png)

-It is found that a single layer is already sufficient in this environment setting.
+It is found that a single layer is already sufficient for this environment setting.
 If needed, you can replace the network with a more complex one.
 Stochastic gradient descent with momentum is used to train this network:

 ![SGD](https://wikimedia.org/api/rest_v1/media/math/render/svg/4895d44c0572fb2988f2f335c28cc055a7f75fa0)